umastotra/umastotra/README.md

 🚧 Some projects I’m working on:

 - 🎯 **GitHub Repositories Tracker** – a dev-friendly tracker for github repos using React + GraphQL
-- 🔁 **TaskSync** – real-time task manager where users can create and organize thier tasks usingn React with FastAPI backend + Docker
+- 🔁 **TaskSync** – < In Progress > real-time task manager where users can create and organize thier tasks usingn React with FastAPI backend + Docker

 ---